 Concentrations are available within this collaboration.
 You can prepare to be generalists or choose courses with concentrations in one or more areas:

-Separate applications must be submitted and you must be admitted to the Music Department (MA degree) as well as the Graduate School of Education Department of Library and Information Studies (MS degree).
-Follow the normal admissions procedure for each unit.
+Separate applications must be submitted and you must be admitted to the Music Department (MA degree) as well as the Graduate School of Education Department of Information Science (MS degree).
+Follow the normal admission procedure for each unit.